Accessibility statement for GovWifi

 Technical information about this service’s accessibility

-The CO:D is committed to making this service accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The CDIO is committed to making this service accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This service is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, because of the non-compliances listed below.